 My work is an exploration of the self within and versus society.
-My paintings and installations depict and question the conditioning that we subconsciously carry with us and how it informs our behaviour.
+My paintings depict and question the conditioning that we subconsciously carry with us and how it informs our behaviour.

 I think of my work as a momentary escape.
-The kaleidoscope of colours I use, draws the viewers in, compelling them to see beyond the surface.
-I hope it provides the viewer with a moment of solidarity where they find themselves either identifying with what is depicted or mulling over an idea that they have always taken for granted long after they've left.
+The kaleidoscope of colours draw the viewers in to look beyond the surface.
+The intent is to provide the viewer with a moment of solidarity where they find themselves either identifying with the art or pondering a behaviour they have always taken for granted.